-Best Street Food you must TRY in Singapore
+Best Street Food in Singapore 2023

 #1 Lor Mee

 We will talk about authentic and delicious flavours and we will start in a Hawker Centre which is out west.
 Our first dish is a noodle dish called lor mee.
 Lor mee is from a hawker center quite far out west on the island.
 Singapore’s a very small island nation so it’s really easy to actually cover a lot of ground when you’re here.

-It’s quite easy to not go far and stay close to the center of town but we really love jumping on th

-e buses and the trains and getting way out of the centre and finding some really incredible food at these hawker centres.
+It’s quite easy to not go far and stay close to the center of town but we really love jumping on the buses and the trains and getting way out of the centre and finding some really incredible food at these hawker centres.
 How good does this lor mee look?

 It is a hodgepodge of different ingredients.
 Lor mee is probably best known for the gloopy sticky gluggy gravy.
 It is so gloopy and thick and then you’ve got all of these different ingredients such as the deep-fried Hokkien Chinese pork roll which is called ngoh hiang, tons of thick noodles coated with gravy, fish cake, the fish lor mee, a braised egg, coriander, a dollop of chilli, black vinegar, pork and braised pork.

 Coating those noodles with gravy is epic because you can taste the five spices in there and it just not heavy, it’s actually quite light.
 Mix everything through to get that chilli and vinegar coating.
 It’s really fresh and crunchy on the outside.
 So much flavor, mixing in everything together really did the trick.

 #2 – Laksa

 The next stop on this food hunt has taken us right up to the north of Singapore.
 We’ve gone right from the west all the way up to the north and we went there for a laksa.
 It is a classic curry laksa and the stall that’s selling it has a huge queue and it’s so popular which can only mean good things, and the bowl of laksa is small but perfectly formed.

 The noodles are really bouncy and still have a little bit of texture and got a real spicy hit.
 I think it might be from that sambal but the broth is so creamy and rich.
 The tofu puffs act like a sort of a sponge soaking up all of the broth.

-#3 – Curry Puffs and Chee Cheong Fun
+#3 – Curry Puffs